Georgia Tech Yellow Jackets football: Position award winners

 Four Georgia Tech players have been awarded the highest collegiate award possible for their position.
 Joe Hamilton won the Davey O'Brien Award after his senior season in 1999, Calvin Johnson won the Fred Biletnikoff Award after his junior season in 2006, and Durant Brooks and Pressley Harvin III won the Ray Guy Award in 2007 and 2020 respectively.
 Hamilton and Johnson were the only Tech players to be named ACC Player of the Year until Jonathan Dwyer received the honor in 2008.

 Post-collegiate accolades

 College Football Hall of Fame

-Georgia Tech has had three coaches and 14 players inducted into the College Football Hall of Fame just down the street in Atlanta.
-Coaches Heisman, Alexander, and Dodd were inducted in the 1954, 1951, and 1993 classes respectively.
+Georgia Tech has had four coaches and 14 players inducted into the College Football Hall of Fame just down the street in Atlanta.
+Coaches Heisman, Alexander, Dodd, and Johnson were inducted in the 1954, 1951, 1993, and 2023 classes respectively.

-NFL Draft
+NFL draft

 Georgia Tech has over 150 alumni that have played in the National Football League.
 Tech has had ten players selected in the first round of the NFL draft since its inception in 1937.
 The first Georgia Tech player ever to be drafted was Middleton Fitzsimmons in 1937.
 He was drafted 2nd in the 10th round by the Chicago Bears.
 The first Tech player selected in the first round was Eddie Prokop in 1945 and the most recent first round Yellow Jackets were Demaryius Thomas and Derrick Morgan in 2010.